stratagyn/Mackerel/docs/Macro.md

 ## Environment

 Retrieves the value associated with `name` in a document's environment and converts it to a `string`.
 If `name` is not defined, nothing happens.
-The returning instruction expands to the result of calling `ToString` on the associated value or the empty string.
+The returned instruction expands to the result of calling `ToString` on the associated value or the empty string.

 ```cs
 Instruction Get(string name)